ipverse/rir-ip/MIGRATION.md

 - `mode` renamed to `exportMode`
 - `subnets` renamed to `prefixes`

-### TXT format
+### Plaintext format

-The text file format remains the same:
+The plaintext file format remains the same:

 ipv4-aggregated.txt:
 ```